What reports are included with each Re:amaze plan?

 The Response Time report tells how fast your team is getting back to customers.
 It's a metric on quality of support and the reports show you when you're doing well and when there are deficiencies in speed.
 See the related article about how response times are calculated here.

 The First Response Resolve Rate tells you how successful your team is at resolving issues in just one reply rather than multiple replies.
 It's also a quality metric.

 The Average Thread Size is a report that looks like how many messages are within a specific thread.
 This tells you if a conversation between a customer and an agent is droning on and on.
 This is usually an indication of a problem that's hard to resolve or agents are using sub-quality replies.

 Appreciations report gives you a sense of which replies from agents are being liked and appreciated by customers.
 It's a glimpse into which responses are good and which are not so good.

-Response template usage gives you a count of which templates are being used most often.
+Response Template Usage report gives you a count of which templates are being used most often.
 This can be used to give you insights into what problems your customers are having the most with.
 It can also be used to improve your product or service.

 Tags report is also a count metric telling you which tags are being applied to conversations most.
 If you have a problem in a specific area of your product and are religious about tagging then this report will give you an idea what problems occur the most often.

-The staff summary report is used to see your overall team performance.
+The Staff Summary report is used to see your overall team performance.
 It includes at-a-glance metrics per customer support agent such as all time responses, responses in that specific time frame, appreciations, and average response times.
 There are no further drill downs for this report and it's designed to give you an overview.
 See how response times for staff is calculated here.

-The individual staff reports are used drill down on more specific metrics on agent performance.
+The Individual Staff reports are used drill down on more specific metrics on agent performance.
 Key metrics include things like number of conversations resolved in time frame, messages per day, and even more recent messages sent to customers among many more.
 See how response times for staff is calculated here.